Jibbajabbafic/Game-Server-List/README.md

 # Game Server List - Generic Server Browser API

-This repo contains a generic game server list written in Rust which can be used as an API for in-game server browsers.
+This repo contains a generic game server list written in Rust with the Axum framework which can be used as an API for in-game server browsers.
 Uses WebSockets to connect new game servers and update their state in real time.
 This should work with any game engine as long as it's able to send HTTP requests and start WebSocket connections.

 Originally written for the open source game
 [Flappy Race](https://github.com/Jibby-Games/Flappy-Race).